Travel: Las Vegas, the Sin City, is everything you think it is and, well, more

-Having had come precariously close to it in April 2017, I finally ventured past the San Francisco International Airport late last month for my first foray to the United States of America.
+Having had come precariously close to it in April 2007, I finally ventured past the San Francisco International Airport late last month for my first foray to the United States.

 It was a two-week trip of spontaneity — the best kind, I'm told — on finding out at work I had 50-something days to use up by the end of the year.